tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 keys.

 Traffic analysis mitigations are outside the scope of this document.
-In particular, this document does not recommend padding lengths for ObliviousDoHQueryBody and ObliviousDoHResponseBody messages.
+In particular, this document does not recommend padding lengths for ObliviousDoHQuery and ObliviousDoHResponse messages.
 Implementations SHOULD follow the guidance for choosing padding length in {{!RFC8467}}.

 Oblivious DoH security does not depend on proxy and target indistinguishability.
 Specifically, an